 | ----- immutable borrow later used here

-The code in Listing 8-6 might look like it should work: why should a reference to the first element care about changes at the end of the vector?
-This error is due to the way vectors work: because vectors put the values next to each other in memory, adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently stored.
+The code in Listing 8-6 might look like it should work: Why should a reference to the first element care about changes at the end of the vector?
+This error is due to the way vectors work: Because vectors put the values next to each other in memory, adding a new element onto the end of the vector might require allocating new memory and copying the old elements to the new space, if there isn’t enough room to put all the elements next to each other where the vector is currently stored.
 In that case, the reference to the first element would be pointing to deallocated memory.
 The borrowing rules prevent programs from ending up in that situation.

 Note For more on the implementation details of the Vec<T> type, see “The Rustonomicon” at https://doc.rust-lang.org/nomicon/vec/vec.html.